 “Nude Laying Down On A Couch, D’Après Marcel Duchamp’s Nude Descending A Staircase”, performative photograph by © David Pissarra with Rogério Nuno Costa (first residency at Pólo Cultural das Gaivotas, Lisbon, 2017)

-The upcoming theatre/performance production by Portuguese director, dramaturgist, researcher and curator Rogério Nuno Costa is planned to premiere in 2020-21, consisting in a cross-disciplinary collaboration between artists from Portugal and Finland.
-1917-1921 (working title) is an ongoing research project on the intersections of Art, History and Solitude, with contributions from the fields of philosophy, literature, geography and psychology.
-The performance will propose a re-writing of the contemporary art history’s official narrative (post-Duchamp’s Fountain) by the means of a queer, non-normative and post-colonialist/de-colonialist lens, simultaneously suggesting a discourse that is post-historic and nostalgic.
-Taking the poetics of the solitary artist as a visual, literary and dramaturgical starting point, the performance will be based on an autobiographical allegory, a dialogical monologue, multilingually written in Portuguese, French, English and an imaginary Novilingua.
-Having the text as its central element, it will feature contributions from Portuguese visual artist Luís Lázaro Matos, Finnish sound artist Niko Skorpio, and Finnish/German light designer and video artist Kristian Palmu.
-The final goal is to create an oniric experience by the interconnection of text, movement and projected light/video, a dialogue between fields, but also a proposition for the creation of an artistic buffer zone, a secluded experimental laboratory where a group of artists may test the possibility of solitude one might experience while being together.
+The upcoming theatre/performance production by Portuguese director, dramaturgist, researcher and curator Rogério Nuno Costa is planned to premiere in 2021, consisting in a cross-disciplinary collaboration between artists from Portugal and Finland.
+1917-1921 is the final phase of an ongoing research project on the intersections of Art, History and Solitude, that Rogério Nuno Costa has been developing since 2015, with an interest in the fields of philosophy, literature, geography and psychology.
+The performance proposes a re-writing of the contemporary art history’s official narrative (post-Duchamp’s Fountain) by the means of a queer, non-normative and post-colonialist/de-colonialist lens, simultaneously suggesting a discourse that is post-historic and nostalgic.
+Taking the poetics of the solitary artist as a visual, literary and dramaturgical starting point, the performance/site-specific installation will be based on an autobiographical allegory, a dialogical monologue, multilingually written in Portuguese, French, English and an imaginary Novilingua.
+Having the text as its central element, it will feature commissioned works from Portuguese visual artist Luís Lázaro Matos, Finnish sound artist Niko Skorpio and Finnish light designer and video artist Kristian Palmu.
+The final goal is to create an oniric experience by the interconnection of text, movement and projected light/video, a dialogue between fields, but also a proposition for the building of an artistic buffer zone, a secluded experimental laboratory where a group of artists can test the possibility of solitude one might experience while being together.
 In other words: the building of a “solitary togetherness”, ultimately questioning the primary notion of working collectively.
 At last, the performance aims to rhetorically (re)construct the alternative history of those silenced, oppressed or invisibilised.
-After Jack Halberstam’s The Queer Art of Failure, the performance is a literary apology of failure through self-chosen isolation; not a selfish individualism, rather a “conceptual isolationism”.
+A literary apology of failure (d’après Jack Halberstam) through self-chosen isolation; not a selfish individualism, rather a “conceptual isolationism”.
 A healing through suffering.
 An ascetic and mystical experience.

-“Nude Running Over A Couch, D’Après Marcel Duchamp’s Nude Descending A Staircase”, performative photograph by © David Pissarra with Rogério Nuno Costa (first residency for at Pólo Cultural das Gaivotas, Lisbon, 2017).
+“Nude Laying Down On A Couch, D’Après Marcel Duchamp’s Nude Descending A Staircase”, performative photograph by © David Pissarra with Rogério Nuno Costa (first residency for at Pólo Cultural das Gaivotas, Lisbon, 2017).